Jesse Jackson Jr.: Prison and release

 On October 26, 2013, Jackson reported to the Federal Correctional Complex in Butner, near Raleigh, North Carolina, to begin serving his sentence.

 On March 26, 2015, Jackson was released from the minimum-security Federal Prison Camp, Montgomery in Montgomery, Alabama, to serve the rest of his sentence at a halfway house (the Volunteers of America Chesapeake facility in Baltimore, Maryland).
 After being released, Jackson was required to complete another three years on supervised release and perform 500 hours of community service.
 He was released in the morning of June 22, 2015, after spending three months serving his remaining sentence in a halfway house.

 Other political activities

 2000 presidential election

 Jackson reluctantly supported Al Gore when he became the Democratic presidential nominee, saying Gore and his running mate Joe Lieberman were not liberal enough but that he supported Gore as the only alternative to George W. Bush.
 Jackson criticized Lieberman and the campaign for emphasizing the importance of personal morality in American politicians.
 Nevertheless, Jackson indicated he would persuade liberal voters unenthusiastic about Gore to support the Democratic ticket, rather than Green Party nominee Ralph Nader.

-Despite his criticism of the Gore campaign, Jackson was still considered a likely appointee for United States Secretary of Education if Gore was elected.
+Despite his criticism of the Gore campaign, Jackson was still mentioned as a possible appointee for United States Secretary of Education if Gore was elected.